josalvatorre/mre-container-tar-test/README.md

 This is an MRE for an issue I ran into recently.
 I originally posted on [StackOverflow][1], but that didn't get any traction, possibly because my example was too complicated.

+I found examples online that use older versions of the OCI rules.
+I'm either doing something wrong or they only work because of the version difference.

+* [privacysandbox/protected-auction-key-value-service][5]
+* [stewartbutler/rules_debian_packages][6]

 ## High-level description of what I'm trying to do

 >[We recommend container_structure_test to run tests against an oci_image target (with driver="docker")